A definition of risk management

 The Bank of England raising interest rates was considered the biggest threat to businesses by 56 per cent of insolvency professionals, whereas 43 per cent believed the actions and attitudes of HMRC and the banks posed the biggest threat.

 The findings come as the ICAEW has warned business owners to prepare for sharp rises in business costs in many sectors.
+More recently, COVID is having a similar impact on business continuity.

 Brexit news.
 A case study